GSA-TTS/10x-website/investments/05-investments-in-tools-for-feds.md

 ### De-risking government technology

 Tech failures are frequently in the news, but they aren't inevitable.
 10x developed De-Risking Guides (one for federal audiences and one for state), to provide actionable guidance on the realities of development and how to deliver successful custom tech.
-Explore the <a class="usa-link usa-link--external" rel="noreferrer" target="_blank" href="https://guides.18f.gov/derisking-government-tech/">De-risking Guides</a>.
+Learn about our work <a class="usa-link" href="{{ '/news/de-risking-guide/' | url }}">De-risking government tech projects</a>.

 ### Forms platform